HPInc/kalexa-sdk/README.md

    }
    ```
 #### Display Interface
 If you're working with Display interface, you will probably want to handle touch screen events.
-To handle it, override the `onElementSelected` and handle properly the touch event.
+To handle it, override the
+ `onElementSelected` and handle properly the touch event.

-`Kalexa-SDK` will try to map the intent from `INTENT_CONTEXT` key in session attributes if no such context exists, Kalexa-SDK will look for the Token key in item list object of the request and use its value as the Intent to call its `onElementSelected` method.
+`Kalexa-SDK` will try to map the intent from Locked Context (`lockIntentContext()` method), if no such context exists,
+`Kalexa-SDK` will look for the Token key in the item list object of the request and use its value as the Intent to call its `onElementSelected` method.

 `Kalexa-SDK` will use `|` as separator to split the token string in more than one values.
 But keep in mind that the first value HAS to be the Intent that you want to execute `onElementSelected` method.
 For example: `{"token": "MyIntentName|Value|SomeOtherValue"}`